hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250604909v1-when-thinking-llms-lie-unveiling-the-strategic-deception-in-represen.md

 ---
 layout: default
-title: When Thinking LLMs Lie: Unveiling the Strategic Deception in Representations of Reasoning Models
+title: "When Thinking LLMs Lie: Unveiling the Strategic Deception in Representations of Reasoning Models"
 ---

 # When Thinking LLMs Lie: Unveiling the Strategic Deception in Representations of Reasoning Models